 As for teens and young adults, you will notice that these books have the same themes and problems that adult books do.
 The only difference is that the covers are usually geared towards teens, the protagonist are either teens themselves or just barely out of their teenage years and the books are a little bit shorter than the adult books that you would find of the same genre.
 Of course, there are always exceptions.
 The Harry Potter books can be considered teen or young adult books and they are longer than many other adult works.

 If you want to publish your book using a print-on-demand publisher, then there is definitely nothing wrong with that.
 This is a really good business model when it comes to self-publishing.
 It allows for authors to publish their books in print format without having to spend a ton of money up front on investment that may not come to light.
 It is only been available for the past decade or so, and if you haven’t looked into print-on-demand lately, you might be surprised just how easy and affordable it is to do.
-But the one thing that you do want to stay away from when it comes to print-on-demand is the vanity publisher.
+But the one thing that you do want to stay away from when it comes to print-on-demand, after countless hours of writing a book and making a novel outline is the vanity publisher.

 Once you know what to look for, vanity publishers are pretty easy to recognize.
 They start out by listing all of the things that they are going to take care of for you and making it sound like they are offering an incredible deal.
 For example, they may include the cover, editing, marketing and printing 100 or so copies of your book.
 They have various packages that start out the very basic for a few hundred dollars all the way up to premium packages for thousands of dollars.

 But when you start looking into these vanity publishers and what they actually offer, their covers all come from templates that people have used over and over again and do not fit your book or look professional and the editing that they offer is simply an enhanced automated spell check through something like Grammerly.